google/xls/docs_src/adding_ir_operation.md

     Add support for parsing of the new operation.
 The parser tests typically send a snippet of IR with the operation through the parser and text serialization and verifies that the output matches the original.
-Supporting the new operation may requre modifying the `xls::Node::ToString` method to emit any special fields required by the operation.
+Supporting the new operation may require modifying the `xls::Node::ToString` method to emit any special fields required by the operation.

     [(Code example)](https://github.com/google/xls/commit/eb12ef77d51e2d65f4295e80ffa944043f021b2f)